View current

 Managing Noise Exposure Risks

-(8) Organisational Units are responsible for the identification, control and ongoing management of hazardous noise in the workplace in accordance with the Queensland Government’s Managing Noise and Preventing Hearing Loss at Work Code of Practice 2021 and the UQ Hearing Conservation Guideline.
+(8) Organisational Units are responsible for the identification, control and ongoing management of hazardous noise in the workplace in accordance with the Queensland Government’s Managing Noise and Preventing Hearing Loss at Work Code of Practice 2021 and the UQ Hazardous Noise Risk Management Guideline.

 (9) The Code of Practice provides practical guidance on: